 He also recommends that employers work with a certified ergonomics consultant who is trained to identify risk factors and methods for modifying the job.

 We’ll share some of the ways you can tackle ergonomic hazards in a future post, but you can start preventing MSDs today with the free resources on our Safe Lifting and Ergonomics page.
-If you’d like to find out about having a Pinnacol ergonomics consultant conduct an evaluation at your worksite, contact your safety consultant or our safety hotline at 303.361.4700 or firstname.lastname@example.org.
+Visit our Safety Hub for more information on safety services and training options.